mikepsinn/think-bynumbers-jekyll/_posts/2012-04-17-ideal-level-of-government-spending.md

     </ul>

     <p>
-      The ability to obtain campaign contributions is primarily dependent on the candidate&#8217;s ability to divert the nation&#8217;s resources to corporations and special interest groups.
+      The ability to obtain campaign contributions is primarily dependent on the candidate's ability to divert the nation's resources to corporations and special interest groups.
 Hence, resources are not specifically allocated to maximize their productivity, but are allocated in the pursuit of political goals.
     </p>
   </div>